BenFrankel/dotfiles/README.md

 The purpose of this, for me, is:

 - To quickly set up and configure a new system
-- To share my configuration with other people and allow them to easily try it out
+- To share my configuration with other people
-- To keep multiple systems syncronized
+- To keep multiple systems synchronized
-- To serve as a backup in case of fire or flood
+- To serve as a backup in case of flood

 See [here](dotfiles.github.io) for more information about dotfile repositories.